NarubyRiverlione/submarineEngineer/README.md

 * Submarine design is only valid if all required rooms are operational.
 * Using Kanban as project planning tool (https://kanbanflow.com/board/20b5bcfae2f3d4d66f4bb019ce3a272e)
 * Using Git and Bitbucket as (private) repository, see below
-* Using Bitbucket Issues tracker to log bugs.
+* Using Bitbucket Issues tracker to log bugs https://bitbucket.org/RMeeuws/submarine-engineer/issues/new
 * Resources should 'magical' be available in required rooms.
 There needs to be a connection.
 Ex.
 The fuel tank is connected via a pipe to the engine room.
 Engine room is connected to the propeller via the shaft,...
 * (Almost) all rooms need electricity, so cables needs to connect them to the generator/battery.
 * Crew should be able to walk between there work, eating and rest location.